 Enhance the service-orientation and delivery of critical student and academic services by employing customer relationship management systems and upgraded data systems.

-The College has long depended upon a legacy data system for student records; the software utilized for business office and human resource management was likewise designed for simpler times.
+The University has long depended upon a legacy data system for student records; the software utilized for business office and human resource management was likewise designed for simpler times.
 Today’s students and families expect an Amazon-like experience and to be able to interact with us from any device.
 Updated systems that are well-integrated can give us opportunities to shorten processing time for business functions and to speed the availability of information for decisions.
 Customer relationship management (CRM) tools now available for higher education enable early intervention where needed as well as information to capture what “works” for today’s students.
 CRM gives a systematic view of what attracts students and of usage of student services: programs, activities, preferences.
-Such information allows the College to adapt more quickly to the needs of a changing student body.
+Such information allows the University to adapt more quickly to the needs of a changing student body.

 Implementation dates for the financial and student information systems have been delayed to November and late summer respectively.
 Nevertheless, much progress has been made in transferring data into the new system, training on the new system, recognizing necessary data components, not in the current system, and the creation of a data group to focus on what is needed.
 The finance staff is modifying the existing chart of accounts for the new system.
 There will be three staff members attending the Campus Management annual training event in Orlando in April.